 C63 AMG Cost of Ownership

 As much as the C63 is a great daily driver, it gets horrible fuel efficiency.
 It’s pretty common to average 13-14 MPG and as low as 10-11 MPG in stop and go traffic.
-C63 only takes premium fuel so factor in the added expense of refueling minimum twice a week.
+C63 only takes premium fuel, so factor in the added expense of refueling a minimum of twice a week.

 The other very common expense is the need to new tires every 10,000 miles or so.
 When you combine 400+ ft-lb of torque that powers the rear 255 wide tires, it eats the tires up, especially if you’ve got a heavy foot (trust me you will after hearing the exhaust).

 Brakes are actually very affordable even though it’s an AMG.
 There is quite a vast supply of different pad and rotor options available ranging from OEM to generic options that work equally as well.
 Pads all around are about $450 for a street performance versions and rotors are just over $1,000 for all four corners.